jonlpersson/ed-latimore/site/_posts/2024-01-31-how-to-get-rid-of-bad-luck.md

 The quality of your actions determines the type of luck you’ll experience.

-Purposeful, constructive actions create good luck.<br>Aimless, overly indulgent actions create bad luck.&nbsp;
+Purposeful, constructive actions create good luck.<br>Aimless, overly indulgent actions create bad luck.

 Another way to look at this is to say that the directionality of your luck depends on the direction of your first actions.
 Useful actions create useful ripples.
 Destructive actions create destructive waves.